 Do not check for specific types of objects unless there is good justification, for example, when calling an extension that requires a specific type.

-E.4 Bit Representations [STR]
+6.3 Bit Representations [STR]

-E.4.1 Applicability to language
+6.3.1 Applicability to language

 Python provides hexadecimal, octal and binary built-in functions. oct converts to octal, hex to hexadecimal and bin to binary: